The structure of spatial slices of three-dimensional causal triangulations: Preliminaries and notation

 with the notation of Fig.\ \ref{Fig3}.
 The resulting triangulation $K''$ is a causal disc-slice with red boundary disc $D'_{\rm red}$ obtained from $D_{\rm red}$ by identifying $e$ and $e'$ while $D_{\rm blue}$ is unchanged.

 Similar constructions can of course be made with $D_{\rm blue}$ replacing $D_{\rm red}$.
 Starting with an arbitrary triangle, it is well known (see e.g.\ \cite{dur} or \cite{bz}) that $D_1$ (and similarly $D_2$) can be constructed by repeated application of the process of either gluing on a triangle or by identifying two neighbouring boundary edges as described.
-We say that $D_1$ and $D_2$ are \emph{locally constructible}.
 Hence, the existence of $K$ follows from the preceding discussion by induction.
-Note that if $D_1$ and $D_2$ are regular triangulations then so is the causal disc-slice $K$. $\Box$
+Note that since $D_1$ and $D_2$ are regular triangulations so is the causal disc-slice $K$. $\Box$

 \begin{proposition} Given two triangulated 2-spheres, $S_1$ and $S_2$, there exists a causal sphere-slice $K$ such that $S_1$ is the red boundary of $K$ and the blue boundary is $S_2$.

 \end{proposition}